ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecturex7.md

 In the third case, both $$e$$ and $$f$$ increase by one, and again these changes cancel.

 To see that these moves suffice, we sweep a few topological technicalities under the rug.
-We first argue that we can assume that $$\Gamma_1$$ and $$\Gamma_2$$ intersect nicely -- that they only intersect in the middle of edges, and they always locally intersect "transversely", which is a technical topological term we will not define, but just means that they cross each, and directly, and then.
+We first argue that we can assume that $$\Gamma_1$$ and $$\Gamma_2$$ intersect nicely -- that they only intersect in the middle of edges, and they always intersect "transversely", which is a technical topological term we will not define, but just means that locally at each intersection point they cross each other like the two branches of the letter "x".

-Then there is a natural way to turn $$\Gamma_1\cup\Gamma_2$$ into a graph -- turn each intersection point into a new vertex, and divide the corresponding edges into more edges.
+Assuming $$\Gamma_1$$ and $$\Gamma_2$$ intersect transversely, there is a natural way to turn $$\Gamma_1\cup\Gamma_2$$ into a graph.
+Turn each intersection point into a new vertex, and divide the corresponding edges into more edges.

 Then we can go from $$\Gamma_1$$ to $$\Gamma_1\cup\Gamma_2$$ by adding the three moves.